Hikouki0408/Digit_classifier_ML/README.md

 balanced data set going into the machine learning model.
 In this paper, we present the model with the most accurate results, which was selected from a range of models.
-Additionaly, this paper outlines the intricacies of Hyperband search that was used to find the most optimal hyperparameters.
-In order to demonstrate the effi cacy of the model, we describe the findings of a performed evaluation based on a number of metrics as well as providing a comparative analysis between it and the baseline model.
+Additionally, this paper outlines the intricacies of the Hyperband search that was used to find the most optimal hyperparameters.
+In order to demonstrate the efficacy of the model, we describe the findings of a performed evaluation based on a number of metrics as well as providing a comparative analysis between it and the baseline model.
 Through this comparison, it was possible to highlight the improvements of the model in terms of